How to grow out your grey hair

-Josh’s mantra when it comes to wearing grey hair is to own it, so if you’re thinking about growing out your grey, this is the post for you.
-Read on for invaluable tips from Josh and Matt Hawes, Creative Master Stylist at the Josh Wood Atelier, to help you embrace your grey, if you want to.
+Josh’s mantra when it comes to wearing grey hair is, "If you going to do it, own it!"
+So if you’re thinking about growing out your grey, read on for his invaluable tips, with styling and haircare help from Matt Hawes, creative master stylist at the Atelier.

 Be prepared to wait it out

-Josh: “When you do decide you want to start to grow the grey out, you’ve got to be realistic about the timeframe it’s going to take to start to feel like you don’t have a 'hard' regrowth.
+Josh: “When you do decide you want to start to grow the grey out, you’ve got to be committed as there will be a period of hard regrowth and realistic about the timeframe.
 The quickest I’ve ever seen anybody be able to transition was around nine months, but realistically, it probably takes around 18 months to get to a point you're happy with.

 “The first step in the process is to purposefully leave a little bit of grey regrowth around the hairline, so it starts to break up that harsh regrowth.
 It looks a bit more natural and helps to introduce a bit of grey gradually.
-If you’re going to a salon, you should talk to your colourist about having a lighter brown tint around the hairline for a few weeks, then introduce some kind of highlights or balayage.
-This will help break down the demarcation (the line between the grey and your coloured hair).”
+If you’re going to a salon, you should talk to your colourist about having a lighter tint around the hairline for a few weeks, then introduce some kind of highlights or balayage.
+This will help break down the demarcation (the line between the grey and your coloured hair).
+It's much less noticeable to grow grey out into a lighter blonde shade.”

 Think about your ends as well as your roots